irmen/prog8/docs/source/syntaxreference.rst

 for loop
 ^^^^^^^^

-The loop variable must be a register or a byte/word variable.
-It must be defined first in the local scope (to reuse an existing variable).
+The loop variable must be a register or a byte/word variable, and must be defined first in the local scope of the for loop.
 The expression that you loop over can be anything that supports iteration (such as ranges like ``0 to 100``, array variables and strings) *except* floating-point arrays (because a floating-point loop variable is not supported).